proycon/colibri-core/README.md

 homebrew (`brew tap fbkarsdorp/homebrew-lamachine && brew install colibri-core`).
 Note that these do not contain the Python binding!

-Otherwise you will need to build and install from source:
+Otherwise you will need to either use the container image or to build and install from source.

 ### Installation from source